Mount Morris, IL

 62 people

-As of 2023, 7.73% of Mount Morris, IL residents (207 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 7.73% of Mount Morris, IL residents (207 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Mount Morris, IL was 2.17%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Mount Morris, IL compared to that of it's neighboring and parent geographies.